AverilKan/Data_Science_Portfolio/README.md

 # Data Science Portfolio

 This repository contains a collection of data science projects that I have worked on.
-Each project is self-contained and includes all the necessary files and instructions to understand and reproduce the analysis.

 ## Projects